Yahya Abdul-Mateen II

 Yahya Abdul-Mateen II (/ˈjɑːhiə/; born July 15, 1986) is an American actor.
-He is known for his roles as Black Manta in the superhero films Aquaman (2018) and Aquaman and the Lost Kingdom (2023), Bobby Seale in the Netflix historical legal drama The Trial of the Chicago 7 (2020), and Morpheus / Agent Smith in The Matrix Resurrections (2021).
-For his portrayal of Cal Abar / Doctor Manhattan in the HBO limited series Watchmen (2019), he won a Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.
+He is best known for his roles as Black Manta in the superhero films Aquaman (2018) and Aquaman and the Lost Kingdom (2023), Bobby Seale in the Netflix historical legal drama The Trial of the Chicago 7 (2020), and Morpheus / Agent Smith in The Matrix Resurrections (2021).
+For his portrayal of Cal Abar / Doctor Manhattan in the HBO limited series Watchmen (2019), he won a Primetime Emmy Award.
 He also starred in episodes of The Handmaid's Tale (2018) and Black Mirror (2019).

+He made his Broadway debut in the Suzan-Lori Parks play Topdog/Underdog for which he received a Tony Award for Best Leading Actor in a Play nomination.
+He portrays the Marvel Comics character Simon Williams / Wonder Man in media set in the Marvel Cinematic Universe.

 Early life and education

-Abdul-Mateen was born in New Orleans, Louisiana, to a Muslim father, Yahya Abdul-Mateen I (1945–2007), and a Christian mother, Mary.
+Abdul-Mateen was born in New Orleans, Louisiana.
+His father Yahya Abdul-Mateen I (1945–2007) was Muslim, and his mother Mary was Christian.
 He is the youngest of six children.
 He spent his childhood in the Magnolia Projects of New Orleans, and then moved to Oakland, California, where he attended McClymonds High School.
-At McClymonds, he was an athlete (he played against future NFL champion Marshawn Lynch) and self-described geek who enjoyed chess.
-He was also prom king.
+At McClymonds, he was an athlete and self-described geek who enjoyed chess but was also voted prom king.
 The family was eventually priced out of Oakland and moved to Stockton, California.

-During his time at the University of California, Berkeley, where Mateen became initiated as a member of Alpha Phi Alpha and competed as a hurdler for the California Golden Bears, a teammate suggested he take a theater class; that class helped him overcome his stutter.
+During his time at the University of California, Berkeley, Mateen became a member of Alpha Phi Alpha and competed as a hurdler for the California Golden Bears.
+A teammate suggested he take a theater class; that class helped him overcome his stutter.
 He graduated with a degree in architecture, and then worked as a city planner in San Francisco.
-After being laid off from his job, he used the opportunity to apply to drama schools, in which he was accepted by New York University Tisch School of the Arts, the Institute for Advanced Theater Training at Harvard University, and Yale School of Drama; he graduated from Yale with a Master of Fine Arts degree and worked as a stage actor.
+After being laid off from his job, he enrolled at Yale School of Drama and graduated with a Master of Fine Arts degree.